-Tip: When the disposal proceeds are greater than the carrying value there is a profit on disposal and when the disposal proceeds are less than the carrying value there is a loss on disposal.
+Tip: When the disposal proceeds are greater than the carrying amount there is a profit on disposal and when the disposal proceeds are less than the carrying amount there is a loss on disposal.

 An asset that originally cost $16,000 and had accumulated depreciation on it of $8,000 was disposed of during the year for $5,000 cash.